Seirdy/hardened-configs/caddy/README.md

 - `allow_h2c` allows HTTP2 over TCP and HTTP (cleartext).
 Allows unupgraded requests to still utilize HTTP2's stream instead of HTTP1.1's request/reply.
 We will upgrade them of course.
 - `admin off` disables the Caddy admin interface from both the UNIX socket and TCP listening.
 By default, Caddy opens an admin interface on TCP `localhost`.
 This can be assisted in abritrary process modification, and Caddy suggests to use the UNIX socket.
 Since we won't be using the admin interface at all, we can disable it entirely.

+- `strict_sni_host` is an extra TLS client authentication feature that ensures the `Host` header of a request matches the value of the ServerName by the client's TLS ClientHello.
+For some strange reason, Microsoft Edge would crash every time I tried to access my website with it enabled.
+Give it a try yourself.

 # General Settings for all websites

 `encode gzip zstd` uses compression.
 It will prioritize gzip first. zstd will only be used if the client does not support gzip.

+Note: TLS/HTTPS compression adds attack surface, especially gzip.
+Trades some security for performance.
+See [CRIME](https://wikipedia.org/wiki/CRIME) and [BREACH](https://en.wikipedia.org/wiki/BREACH).

 ```
 @static {